transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 Currently you cannot deploy Certificate Authorities (CAs), peers, and ordering nodes directly, you should use the console to deploy those nodes instead.
 This tutorial only includes instructions for installing the console.
 {: important}

-To learn more about the Marketplace see the [Red Hat documentation](https://marketplace.redhat.com){: external}.<blockchain-sw-251>
+To learn more about the Marketplace see the [Red Hat documentation](https://marketplace.redhat.com){: external}.

-## Limitations
-{: #deploy-ocp-rhm-limitations}

-- This deployment option is not available on OpenShift Container Platform on LinuxONE.
-- This deployment option is only available for {{site.data.keyword.blockchainfull_notm}} Platform 2.5 and higher. </blockchain-sw-251>
 - This deployment option is not available for on-prem installations.
 - IBM Blockchain Platform 2.5. is only supported on Red Hat OpenShift 4.3+.
 - You are responsible for the management of health monitoring, logging, and resource usage of your blockchain components.